genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 GET /api/v1/transformations/configurations/{id}/versions/{version}
 ```

 The versions are returned in the `items` array of a paginated envelope.
-For the field-by-field schema of these and every other configuration endpoint, see the [API reference](#) <!-- TODO(swagger): repoint to OpenAPI/Swagger spec (was api-reference.md#transformation-configurations) -->.
+For the field-by-field schema of these and every other configuration endpoint, see the [API reference](/swagger/?urls.primaryName=processorsController).

 ## Reuse a working configuration